Welcome Home Fiona music video by Asha Lightbearer

 If you aren’t a childhood sexual abuse survivor, you know one.

 Survivors of childhood sexual abuse may not even be aware that they are a survivor.
 I had no clue that what I went through as a child, the trauma of receiving an enema at seven years old, was considered a sexual violation.
 It was prescribed by a doctor and administered by a member of my family so it sounded like a completely legitimate medical procedure that should have only caused a minor discomfort.

-Quite the opposite happened for me however.
+Quite the opposite happened for me, however.
 That one event was a traumatic experience and created the biggest phobia of my life.
-I carried fear and anxiety about anyone, including myself, going near that part of my body for over 45 years.
-This one “minor discomfort” is a normal, accepted medical procedure… and I suffered from it for the majority of my life.
+I carried fear and anxiety about anyone, including myself, going near that part of my body for over forty-five years.
+This one “minor discomfort” was a normal, accepted medical procedure, but I was phobic about it for the majority of my life.

-It’s almost as if we, as humans, are hardwired to not believe that atrocities like this can exist just so we can get through day to day living.
-Unfortunately, sexual abuse is real and it happens every day to many children and adults.
-But it doesn’t have to be like this because now, there is help, support and prevention.
+It’s almost as if we, as humans, are hardwired not to believe atrocities like this can exist just so we can get through day-to-day living.
+Unfortunately, sexual abuse is real.
+And it happens every day to many children and adults.
+But it doesn’t have to be like this.
+Now there is help, support, and prevention.

 In this special episode of The Overwhelmed Brain, I talk with abuse survivor, songwriter, and my girlfriend, Asha Lightbearer about the realizations of her sexual abuse and what you can do to start your healing today.
-Again, visit thefionaproject.org for more information.

 Articles and resources for child sexual abuse survivors

 A music and arts movement for child sexual abuse prevention and healing